How does UNC look at English Proficiency Exams (TOEFL or IELTS)?

 We specifically require an English Proficiency Exam for all non-US citizens and non-permanent resident students for whom English is not their first language.
 We do this because we want to ensure you can thrive here at Carolina: if English isn’t your first language, it’s important to demonstrate that you are ready to jump into a high-level, demanding environment where the coursework is taught in English.

-For this requirement, we accept the TOEFL (our TOEFL code is C182), IELTS, or PTE.
+For this requirement, we accept the TOEFL (our TOEFL code is C182) or IELTS.
 Strong applicants typically score:

 - TOEFL – 100 or higher

 NOTE: Because of disruptions related to COVID-19, UNC Chapel Hill has approved the following versions of the TOEFL or IELTS to fulfill the proficiency requirement for candidates who are applying for admission for fall 2022.
 Strong applicants typically score:

 - TOEFL iBT Home Edition – 100 or higher

 - TOEFL ITP Plus for China – 627 or higher

 - IELTS Indicator – 7.0 or higher